baethon/phln/docs/macros/collection.md

 Added in: v1.0

-Returns the number of elements in the array or string
+Returns the number of elements in the array or string.

 ```php